İbrahim Kutluay: Partners

 Kutluay has also been a cynosure of public attention due to his personal life.
 His relationship with singer Demet Akalın was extensively covered by tabloids.
 The couple made a decision to formalise their ties with a marriage on 5 July 2001, but according to Akalın, because of Kutluay's last-minute change of mind, they separated.
 The survey, in which 16,000 respondents took place, conducted by the tabloid Radikal suggests that Kutluay-Akalın couple is remembered the most 'unforgettable duo' of Turkish high-society life.

 Kutluay's marriage with another model Demet Şener, in which then Prime Minister Recep Tayyip Erdoğan acted as a witness, was the key event of the Turkish high society life in 2005.
 The couple divorced in 2018, and Kutluay has since been in an open relationship with a society beauty Edvina Sponza.

 Kutluay and Edwina Sponza have been regularly seen in high-end restaurants and clubs together.
 Ibrahim did attend her father's funeral and was seen supporting her girlfriend at the time of grief.
 In January 2020, the couple were seen jogging together.
-Demet Şener criticised Kutluay's late behavior towards her and has given interviews to media explaining her reasons for ending their marriage, but she also praised her former husband as a good father to their children, namely Irem and Ömer.
+Demet Şener criticised Kutluay's late behavior towards her and has given interviews to media explaining her reasons for ending their marriage, but she also praised her former husband as a good father to their children, namely İrem and Ömer.

 Lifestyle

 In his interviews, Kutluay mentioned his adherence to healthy routine.
-He drinks very little, only socially once in a while, and does not have any toxic habits.
-Despite having retired from the game, Kutluay exercises regularly and keeps his form in a highly disciplined manner.
+He drinks very little and does not have any toxic habits.
+Despite having retired from the game, Kutluay exercises regularly.
 He is also distinguished for his impeccable style and taste.
-Kutluay is a celebrated and passionate car fan and has had many glamorous sport cars in his possession.
-Yet due to his height (198 cm), he is reported to have found himself unable to fit into stylish vehicles, thus he has been compelled to order specially designed cars to meet his size-related demands.
+Kutluay is a passionate car fan and has had many glamorous sport cars in his possession.
+Yet due to his height (198 cm), he is reported to have found himself unable to fit into stylish vehicles, thus he often orders specially designed cars to meet his size-related demands.